-Daufaumanaa autaamaa Assentable sutcemes Complies Commonto Performance outcomes Acceptable outcomes Complies Comments Appropriate provision is made for siting, managing and buffering uses in the Noxious and hazardous industry precinct to limit impacts on adjoining properties, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
+Porformance autoemes Accentable outcomes Complies Commonto Performance outcomes Acceptable outcomes Complies Comments PO15 Appropriate provision is made for siting, managing and buffering uses in the Noxious and hazardous industry precinct to limit impacts on adjoining properties, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
 AO15 No acceptable outcome is provided. n/a Not applicable.
 Note-A facility management plan can be prepared to demonstrate that the ongoing operation of the use will maintain compliance with this outcome.
 If in the Industrial park pre cinct PO16 Development that attracts the public into the Industrial park precinct does not develop within the Industrial park precinct.
 AO16 No acceptable outcome is provided. n/a Not applicable.
 If in the Northern investiga tion precinct PO17 Development does not compromise the long term future urban intent of this precinct.
 AO17 No acceptable outcome is provided. n/a Not applicable.
-If in the North-eastern exp western expansion precine If in the North-eastern expansion precinct, South-eastern expansion precinct or South-western expansion precinct PO18 Development provides an average net accommodation density of at least 12 dwellings or accommodation units per hectare.
-Note-Calculation of accommodation density excludes areas not developed AO18 No acceptable outcome is provided. n/a Not applicable.
+If in the North-eastern exp western expansion precinc stern expansion p recinct or South- PO18 Development provides an average net accommodation density of at least 12 dwellings or accommodation units per hectare.
+Note-Calculation of accommodation density excludes areas not developed as a result of provisions of an overlay.
+AO18 No acceptable outcome is provided. n/a Not applicable.